Fleet & DOT Compliance Guide

 Before any inspection, make sure you have:

-- Fire extinguisher: UL-rated 5 B:C minimum (10 B:C for hazmat), mounted and charged
+- Fire extinguisher: UL-rated 5 B:C minimum (10 B:C for hazmat), securely mounted, gauge in green

 - Warning devices: 3 reflective triangles or 6 fusees